cobalt-org/cobalt.rs/tests/cmd/errors.md

 ? failed
 error: Found argument '--non-existent' which wasn't expected, or isn't valid in this context

-  If you tried to supply `--non-existent` as a value rather than a flag, use `-- --non-existent`

 Usage: cobalt[EXE] [OPTIONS] <COMMAND>

 For more information try '--help'